propadata/proparequest/README.md

 #### <a name="pretty-link">pretty()</a>

-For debugging, prints log_record object in pretty string format.
+For debugging, prints log record object written to file.
+Print is pretty string format.
+JSON.stringify(object, null, '\t')